Ellipse: Orthogonal tangents

 For the ellipse $\tfrac{x^2}{a^2} + \tfrac{y^2}{b^2} = 1$ the intersection points of orthogonal tangents lie on the circle $x^2 + y^2 = a^2 + b^2$.

 This circle is called orthoptic or director circle of the ellipse (not to be confused with the circular directrix defined above).

 Drawing ellipses

 Ellipses appear in descriptive geometry as images (parallel or central projection) of circles.
 There exist various tools to draw an ellipse.
 Computers provide the fastest and most accurate method for drawing an ellipse.
 However, technical tools (ellipsographs) to draw an ellipse without a computer exist.
-The principle of ellipsographs were known to Greek mathematicians such as Archimedes and Proklos.
+The principle was known to the 5th century mathematician Proclus, and the tool now known as an elliptical trammel was invented by Leonardo da Vinci.

 If there is no ellipsograph available, one can draw an ellipse using an approximation by the four osculating circles at the vertices.

 For any method described below, knowledge of the axes and the semi-axes is necessary (or equivalently: the foci and the semi-major axis).
 If this presumption is not fulfilled one has to know at least two conjugate diameters.
 With help of Rytz's construction the axes and semi-axes can be retrieved.